malashinroman/neuronal_collapse/README.md

 ## Estimating Neuronal Collapse Metrics

-Once the network is trained, you can estimate the neuronal collapse metrics using the following commands:
+Once the network is trained, you can estimate the neural collapse metrics using the following commands:

 For CIFAR-10:
 ```bash